Sino-Tibetan languages: Ergativity

+Person indexation

+Many Sino-Tibetan languages exhibit a system of person indexation.
+Notably, Gyalrongic and Kiranti have an inverse marker prefixed to a transitive verb when the agent is lower than the patient in a certain person hierarchy.

 Hodgson had in 1849 noted a dichotomy between "pronominalized" (inflecting) languages, stretching across the Himalayas from Himachal Pradesh to eastern Nepal, and "non-pronominalized" (isolating) languages.
 Konow (1909) explained the pronominalized languages as due to a Munda substratum, with the idea that Indo-Chinese languages were essentially isolating as well as tonal.
 Maspero later attributed the putative substratum to Indo-Aryan.
 It was not until Benedict that the inflectional systems of these languages were recognized as (partially) native to the family.
 Scholars disagree over the extent to which the agreement system in the various languages can be reconstructed for the proto-language.